Finnish Brain Foundation

 Instructions for applying for a grant

-Funding is intended for phd studies and post-docs and to individual researchers, the grant amounts in the past years have varied between 1500 EUR and 15 000 EUR.
-Grants are personal and they cannot be transferred to a third party.
+Funding is intended for PhD studies and post-docs, and for individual researchers.
+The grant amounts in the past years have varied between €1,500 and €15,000.
+Grants are personal and cannot be transferred to a third party.
+You can apply by submitting an application in the grant system in August.

 Make a donation for brain research